Places & Trails apps

 Visitors love interactive digital experiences that engage and enthral.

-Our platform allows you to easily link stories to points of interest, using our intuitive CMS, and place them at the fingertips of visitors.
+Our platform allows you to easily link stories to points of interest, using our intuitive Content Builder, and place them at the fingertips of visitors.

 As illustrated in the video below, all of our native apps come with the following rich features, as standard: